stgeorgeshurstville/bulletin/_docs/sermon.md

 ¹⁶ “When you fast, do not look somber as the hypocrites do, for they disfigure their faces to show others they are fasting.
 Truly I tell you, they have received their reward in full. ¹⁷ But when you fast, put oil on your head and wash your face, ¹⁸ so that it will not be obvious to others that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you.

 ## Sermon Outline
-### Going all the way
+### [Going all the way]

-1. What is St George’s known for
-2. Two problems Jesus addresses
-3. Case studies
+1. Jesus’ mission
+2. Our righteousness
+3. Recognise what’s in our heart
-4. The righteousness of God
+4. Alien righteousness
+5. Conclusions

 ## Q&A